Archaeoindris: Taxonomic classification

-The family Palaeopropithecidae contained a large number of species compared to most other subfossil lemur families.
-It included four known genera and seven species, all of which are now extinct.
+The family Palaeopropithecidae contains a large number of species compared to most other subfossil lemur families.
+It includes four known genera and seven species, all of which are now extinct.
 Among these was the genus Archaeoindris, one of only a few monotypic lemur taxa.

 Archaeoindris fontoynontii was first described by Herbert F. Standing in 1909 from two fragments of a maxilla (upper jaw) and a complete mandible (lower jaw).
 These type specimens—AM-6239 (maxillae) and AM-6237 (mandible)—are stored in the collection at the University of Antananarivo.
 The mandible contains a complete set of upper teeth, the left maxillary fragment contains the last premolar (P4) and all three molars (M1–M3), and the right maxillary fragment bears both premolars (P2 and P4) and the first molar (M1).

 At the time, Standing noted similarities with the dentition of Palaeopropithecus.
 Sixteen years after Standing's discovery, Charles Lamberton discovered the first and only complete cranium (skull) and associated mandible for Archaeoindris, both of which were well preserved.
 He published this find in 1934.

 Only six postcranial specimens of Archaeoindris have been found.
 Two of these belonged to an adult and include a damaged humerus (upper arm bone) and an almost complete femur (thigh bone).
-The other four come from an immature individual and include a damaged humerus, a damaged ulna (lower arm bone), and two femurs, both lacking the epiphyses (rounded end of the bone) on both ends.
+The other four came from an immature individual, and include a damaged humerus, a damaged ulna (lower arm bone), and two femurs, both lacking the epiphyses (rounded end of the bone) on both ends.

 Archaeoindris is one of the least common of the subfossil lemurs, and the few known specimens were all found at Ampasambazimba in the Central Highlands.
-Excavations run by a multi-disciplinary Malagasy-American team at this fossil site between 1983 and 1984 yielded no new subfossil remains, and no other potential sites are known for this species.
+Excavations run by a multidisciplinary Malagasy-American team at this fossil site between 1983 and 1984 yielded no new subfossil remains, and no other potential sites are known for this species.